memgraph/docs/docs/import-data/kafka/avro.md

 ### Deserialization

-Data recieved on Memgraph consumer is a byte array and needs to be deserialized.
-Following method will help you deserialize your data with the help of Confluent Kafka:
+Data received by the Memgraph consumer is a byte array and needs to be deserialized.
+The following method will help you deserialize your data with the help of Confluent Kafka:

 ```python
 from confluent_kafka.schema_registry import SchemaRegistryClient